She was bit by a rescued pit bull: she didn’t survive.

 In 1991, Seward county (Liberal is the county seat) enacted a pit bull ban in response to the local dogfighting that GERRY VALENTINE participated in and to pit bull violence breaking out across the state.
 However, twenty years later, long after the grandfathered pit bulls in Seward county would have died, the Seward County Commission sought to remove the grandfather clause from their pit bull ban.
 It seems that one GERALD VALENTINE had been a thorn in their side, insisting that the grandfather clause pertained to him, the pit bull owner, and not to the pit bulls themselves.

-GERRY VALENTINE, the dogfighter and illegal pit bull breeder brazenly and openly led the fight against the ban.
+GERRY VALENTINE, the alleged dogfighter and illegal pit bull breeder brazenly and openly led the fight against the ban.
 He claimed that he'd been breeding pit bulls in Seward county for 41 years, and for the last 20 years his record was spotless - which is not to say he didn't break any laws, it merely means he only got arrested that one time.
 VALENTINE says he sells his dogs all over the country, and there is no doubt about that.
 Dogfighter Charlie Phaneuf has mentioned that he got dogs from VALENTINE.
-He'd been charged with dogfighting 20 years previous, but when called on that, he played semantics games with the commissioners:
+VALENTINE had been charged with dogfighting 20 years previous, but when called on that, he played semantics games with the commissioners:

 “Do you believe in the judicial system that you’re innocent until proven guilty?” he asked Linenbroker.
 “I was never proven guilty because I never went to court.
 It never went to court, and I was never tried because (then Seward County Attorney) Linda Trigg didn’t have a case, and she knew she didn’t have a case.
 So she pleaded me out.
 I signed the agreement.
 I kept to it.
 I’ve been arrested one time in my entire life.
 That was in 1985 by Seward County police.
 I was never convicted of it.
 It never went to trial because she didn’t have evidence to prove it.
 If I’m innocent until proven guilty maam, I’m innocent.”Although VALENTINE could not buffalo Linebroker, he did manage to get the Seward county pit bull ban repealed.
 The repeal only lasted for a few weeks before a new pit bull ban was instituted in the town of Liberal and regulations were instituted for Seward county.
 But how about them apples?
-A dog fighter manages to overturn a breed ban!
+An alleged dogfighter manages to overturn a breed ban!
 And right out in the open, too.

 “Whether you pled guilty to it or not, you’re still listed with all these other people that were arrested,” Linenbroker said.
 “I just have a problem when you standing there acting like you’re this big dog lover, and then you were arrested for having these dog fights.”